-- Before expression: the result is displayed before the expression, for example: 5 = 2+3.
-This is the default setting for the calculator. - After expression: the result is displayed after the expression, for example: 2+3 = 5.
-This is the default setting for the editor.
+- Before Expression: The result is displayed before the expression, for example: 5 = 2+3.
+This is the default setting for the calculator. - After Expression: The result is displayed after the expression, for example: 2+3 = 5.
+This is the default setting for the Editor.

-5.2.24.8 Keep expression [c] or [e]
+5.2.24.8 Keep Expression or [c]

-This option applies to the calculator function of your Active Star and is used to specify whether the expression you enter is to be displayed together with the result, both in the actual calculator and in the calculator function within the editor.
-The letter [c] stands for the setting in the calculator and the letter [e] stands for the setting in the editor.
+This option applies to the calculator function of your Actilino and is used to specify whether the expression you enter is to be displayed together with the result, both in the actual calculator and in the calculator function within the Editor.
+The letter [c] stands for the setting in the calculator and the letter [e] stands for the setting in the Editor.